-"Term Debt" is calculated by Dilawri as the Dilawri Group's total debt reflected in its non-consolidated combined financial statements as at December 31, 2016 prepared in accordance with the recognition, measurement and disclosure principles of ASPE.
+"Term Debt" is calculated by Dilawri as the Dilawri Group's total debt reflected in its non-consolidated combined financial statements prepared in accordance with the recognition, measurement and disclosure principles of ASPE.

 "Term Debt to EBITDA Ratio" is defined as the ratio of Term Debt to EBITDA.